 Lewis Tappan (1841) introduced the word' credit rating' in New York.
 Robert Dun and John Bradstreet published the first credit rating guides in 1859 and 1857, respectively (Grinder & Cooper, 2017).
 Their credit rating determines the riskiness of Islamic banks.
 The credit rating is the relative ranking that comes from the systematic procedure of SWOT analysis and debt or financial obligation of the organization by considering the firm current and expected future financial position.
 Two credit rating agencies Pakistan Credit Rating Agency (PACRA), Japan's premier rating agency, and Vital Information Services (JCR-VIS) organizations assess the Creditworthiness of Islamic financial organizations in Pakistan.
 JCR-VIS uses the same credit rating methodology for all commercial banks, regardless of whether Islamic or conventional (Jcr-vis’s, 2018).
 PACRA's rating methodology for Islamic and traditional commercial banks has not different (Pacra, 2018).
-JCR-VIS also treat the Islamic and conventional banks dealing with uniform evaluation credit policy.
+JCR-VIS also treats the Islamic and conventional banks dealing with uniform evaluation credit policy.
 Islamic banks can be discriminated from traditional banks based on Shariah.
 Although all Islamic banks are Shariah-based, their commitment to Shariah compliance differs (Radzi & Lonik 2016).
-A Shariah board's job is to ensure that all actions carried out in Islamic banks comply with Shariah law (Howladar, 2015).
+A Shariah board's job is to ensure that all actions in Islamic banks comply with Shariah law (Howladar, 2015).
 As a result, credit rating companies should preferably incorporate Shariah's governance characteristics while assigning credit ratings (Grassa, 2016).

-This research investigates the role of the corporate governance framework, shariah governance structure and RMC composition effect on long-term and short-term creditworthiness.
+This research investigates the role of the corporate governance framework, shariah governance structure and RMC composition on long-term and short-term creditworthiness.
 This analysis evaluates Islamic banks' governance structure, shariah governance system and RMC composition.
-This research will determine whether or not having an effective shariah board, corporate board, and RMC in Islamic banks improve credit ratings.
+This research will determine whether or not having an effective shariah board, corporate board, and RMC in Islamic banks improves credit ratings.
 With an aspect of RMC and Shariah board perspective, the Study will recommend how credit rating organizations could adapt or improve their processes or techniques.
 Shariah governance with an equity holder perspective is discussed in the literature (Ben Slama Zouari & Boulila Taktak, 2014; Grassa & Matoussi, 2014; Quttainah et al., 2013) .
 In contrast, the scarce literature available on Shariah governance from the Sukuk holder or debt holder perspective and specifically from the Pakistan context (Grassa, 2016; Mansoor et al., 2020; Mansoor et al., 2019)

-In literature (Ashbaugh-Skaife et al., 2006; Grassa & Matoussi, 2014; Mansoor et al., 2020; Mansoor et al., 2019), discussed the Shariah governance, corporate governance attributes with Credit Rating but this study investigates these variables with Risk Management Committee attributes.
-The reason is RMC, s responsibility is to manage the risk and it is essential to consider the attributes of RMC to analyzing Governance factors and Credit Ratings of Islamic banks.
+In literature (Ashbaugh-Skaife et al., 2006; Grassa & Matoussi, 2014; Mansoor et al., 2020; Mansoor et al., 2019) discussed the Shariah governance, corporate governance attributes with Credit Rating but this study investigates these variables with Risk Management Committee attributes.
+The reason is that RMCs responsibility is to manage the risk and it is essential to consider the attributes of RMC to analyze Governance factors and Credit Ratings of Islamic banks.

 So, the presence of effective RMC sets the appropriate risk-taking standard and evaluates the Islamic banks' processes within the framework, which results in no losses and an Islamic bank's credit rating is enhanced.
 Further, the high commitment toward Shariah rules gives a competitive advantage over others regarding high stakeholder's improved confidence.
-As a result, the Islamic bank might be able to access low-cost funding sources.
+As a result, the Islamic bank can access low-cost funding sources.
 The findings show credit rating evaluation firms that which shariah governance factors must be focused on to improve the policy or procedure of creditworthiness evaluation.
 Finally, the conclusion will also suggest that the RMC is essential to avoid losses and enhance credit ratings.

 LITERATURE REVIEW